ngonalex/custom-compiler/README.md

 Responsibilities:
 Victor helped with basic combinators, v1, finished v2, v3, and v4.
 Prabal rewrote v1 and v3 to get them working using a recursive manner, and implemented v4 and v5.
+Chandler wrote many of the tests for v4 and v5

 **Backend**
 See the readme in the backend folder